devdogfish/etpzp-sms/README.md

 - Translate the entire app
 - Use global colors (not hardcoded colors) everywhere so that the all different theme settings look nice
 - Revalidate `/` and recipients when adding a new contact on the new-message page

-- Automatic drafting using `use-debounce` with a 2s cooldown on change of any fields with a saved or not state
+## Save todos in case this happens later
+- Figure out how I can re-use the saveDraft function for respond all button in the messageDisplay
 - On drafts page, delete the draft immediately instead of moving them to in_trash
-- Figure out how I can re-use the saveDraft function for respond all button in the messageDisplay
 - I am getting an error when trying to save a draft every second time
+- Automatic drafting using `use-debounce` with a 2s cooldown on change of any fields with a saved or not state
+- when creating a contact on /new-message it revalidates everything, including the state of the saved draft.
+We need to somehow keep the state somewhere where it won't get overridden.
 ## If there is extra time (after deployment in school)
 - Save user preferences in DB and retrieve that to set the browser storage every once in a while.
 - Admin Dashboard with statistics